 At a meeting with members of the Counterintelligence Unit of the FBI we were given a mission: “Don’t give us a training film.
 We want a real movie…”, one that engages intelligence professionals at an emotional and professional level – and helps to cause real change in counterintelligence practice.

-million members of the intelligence community, including the FBI, State Department,
+Betrayed is an Emmy award-winning dramatic film that has been viewed by over a million members of the intelligence community, including the FBI, State Department,

 CIA, and White House.
 It has been widely praised for its ground-breaking approach to changing attitudes and behaviors within the intelligence community.